worldbank/wb-reproducible-research-repository/index.md

     <a href="./reproducibility_reviewer_protocol.html">Reviewer Protocol</a> – Evaluation guidelines to assist reviewers in assessing the reproducibility of submitted research.
   </li>
   <li>
-    <a href="./resources.html">Resources for Reproducibility</a> – A collection of tools, templates, and instructions to support the creation of reproducible research packages.
+    <a href="./resources.html">Resources for Reproducibility</a> – A collection of tools, templates, and instructions to support reproducible research packages.
   </li>
   <li>
-    <a href="./reproducible_research_trainings.html">Our Trainings</a> – Information about upcoming workshops and training sessions on reproducible research practices.
+    <a href="./reproducible_research_trainings.html">Our Trainings</a> – Information about workshops and training sessions on reproducible research practices.
   </li>
 </ul>

  <div style="text-align: center; padding: 20px; border-top: 1px solid #ddd; margin-top: 20px;">
     <p><strong>Tools developed and maintained by <a href="https://www.worldbank.org/en/about/unit/unit-dec/impactevaluation/dime-analytics" target="_blank">DIME Analytics</a></strong></p>